FAQs - Frequently Asked Questions

 What should I expect on my first visit to We Fix Feet?

-At your first appointment, we ask you to attend 10 minutes prior to your appointment.
-This is to allow sufficient time to complete the necessary paperwork prior to you seeing the clinician.
-The clinician will then carry out an initial assessment.
-In doing so, taking a detailed history of your condition, along with any relevant medical history.
-A physical examination of the foot will then be conducted to determine the clinical diagnosis of your complaint.
-This will be fully explained to you by our clinician.
+At your first visit, please attend 10 minutes prior to your appointment.
+As such, this will allow sufficient time to complete the necessary paperwork prior to you seeing the clinician.
+An initial assessment will then be carried out by your clinician.
+A relevant medical history and details of any medication, ailments or conditions will be taken.
+Next, a physical examination of the foot will then be conducted.
+This will determine the clinical diagnosis of your complaint and your clinician will explain fully.
 This will give you the opportunity to discuss the problem and ask any questions you may have.
-Our clinician will provide you with options of treatment in the form of a treatment plan to be agreed.
-If in agreement, it is usual that initial treatment will be undertaken on your first appointment.
+Your clinician will provide you with options of treatment in the form of a treatment plan to be agreed.
+At your first appointment, If in agreement, it is usual that initial treatment will be undertaken.

 Do I need a referral from a Doctor or my GP?

 Yes, we carry out different forms of nail surgery.
 For persistent ingrown toenails, we are able to perform a total removal or partial removal of the toenail.
 Local anaesthetic is administered for this procedure.

 Can I get an emergency, out of hours appointment?

 Yes, we offer an emergency out of hours appointments.
 As such, this is a premium service for those clients who need help when they are most in need.

 No, but we can recommend someone locally.
 However, we believe the best service can be provided within a clinical setting.